ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 └──────┴──────────────────┴──────────────┴────────────────────┴─────────┴──────────────────┴────────────────┘
 ```

-By default, ClickHouse is strict to the column names, types and values.
+By default, ClickHouse is strict with column names, types, and values.
 But sometimes, we can skip unexistent columns or unsupported values during import.
 This can be managed with [Parquet settings](https://clickhouse.com/docs/en/interfaces/formats/#parquet-format-settings).

 ### Exporting to Parquet format

-To export any table or query result to Parquet file, we can use `INTO OUTFILE` clause:
+To export any table or query result to the Parquet file, we can use an `INTO OUTFILE` clause:

 ```sql
 SELECT *